rwynn/monstache-site/src/advanced.md

 #### Transformation

 Monstache uses the amazing [otto](https://github.com/robertkrimen/otto) library to provide transformation at the document field level in Javascript.
-You can associate one javascript mapping function per mongodb collection.
+You can associate one javascript mapping function per MongoDB collection.
 You can also associate a function at the global level by not specifying a namespace.
 These javascript functions are added to your TOML config file, for example: